Coordination Event Detection and Initiator Identification in Time Series Data: Methods

 The velocity convex hull measures the frequency with which the discrete time series derivative ($dQ/dt$) associated with a node $i$ is outside the bounds of the population's discrete derivative distribution (including node $i$) in the previous time step.
-In aggregate, a high rank of this measure indicates which node first moves in the group.
-In the case of spatiotemporal trajectories, this measure corresponds to how often an individual's velocity at a given time step is outside the range of velocities that were present in the group at the previous time step.
+In aggregate, a high rank of this measure indicates which node first `moves' in the group.

 The convex hull can be computed on arbitrary $m$ dimensions of a multidimensional time series, or their derivatives, jointly or independently.
-The convex hull function $CH(\bullet)$ returns an $m$-dimensional surface represented as lines between points in the input data, which encompass all other points.
-Because we look at velocity jointly in the one dimensional case, we can directly use the max and min.
+The convex hull function $ \mathrm{CH}(\bullet)$ returns an $m$-dimensional surface represented as lines between points in the input data, which encompass all other points.

-Let $\mathbb{V}$ be a $[n \times t-1]$-sized matrix measuring individual velocity over time, on time series dataset $D$.
-For an individual $i$ at time-step $j$, we define the following indicator function:
+Let $\mathbb{V}$ be a $[n \times t-1]$-sized matrix measuring individual velocity over time, on time series dataset $\mathcal{D}$, which is a $[n \times m \times t^* ]$-sized matrix .
+For an individual $i$ at time-step $t$, we define the following indicator function: \footnote{ We use `*' subscript notation in matrices to indicate slicing in the dimension(s).}

-For time step $j$ we output an $n$-length rank order vector as $R_{v, j} = \mathrm{argsort}((VCH(\mathbb{V}, i, j))_{i=1...n})$.
+For time step $j$ we output an $n$-length rank order vector as $R_{v, t} = \mathrm{argsort}((\mathrm{VCH}(\mathbb{V}, i, t))_{i=1...n})$.